splunk-soar-connectors/ciscoasa/release_notes/unreleased.md

 **Unreleased**
-* De-certify app as open source community app
+* De-certifying and releasing as a community app